golemfactory/golem-architecture/gaps/gap-draft_experimental_features/gap-draft_experimental_features.md

 and confront them with users feedback.
 They will be developed in separation on protocol level, what will allow to break compatibility often and make iterative changes.
-Each new version will cooperate only with other Nodes implementing exactly the same version. **Experimental features** can be dropped at any time, but it is not allowed to break any of existing **Stable Features**.
+Each new version will cooperate only with other Nodes implementing exactly the same version. **Experimental Features** can be dropped at any time, but it is not allowed to break any of existing **Stable Features**.

 Every feature should begin its lifetime as experimental.
 After feature proved its business